palixir/wabe/README.md

 If you like the project don't forget to share it.

-More informations on the [Contribution guide](https://github.com/palixir/wabe/blob/main/CONTRIBUTING.md)
+More information on the [Contribution guide](https://github.com/palixir/wabe/blob/main/CONTRIBUTING.md)

 ## License